bluesky-social/atproto/README.md

 All that being said, we're very excited to share some of the work that we've done here.
 Please play around with the server & CLI, poke around the code, even build a small demo app to get the feel for it!

+We encourage you to make Discussions with any questions or ideas you have - about the code or the architecture overview.
+This code is not meant to be perfect or 100% bug free.
+Therefore, while we're interested to hear about any problems you may run into (in the form of Issues), we will likely leave them for a larger rewrite and may not be resolving them in the near term.

-So without further ado, let's dive into what you'll find here.
+And without further ado, let's dive into what you'll find here.

 ## 🔍 What's here?